Dreambound

 Airline Maintenance Technician

 Many aviation mechanics find employment with commercial airlines.
-As an airline maintenance technician, you would be responsible for inspecting, troubleshooting, and repairing aircraft to ensure they are safe and in compliance with FAA regulations.
+As an airline maintenance technician, you would be responsible for inspecting, troubleshooting, and repairing aircrafts to ensure they are safe and in compliance with FAA regulations.
 You may work in hangars or on the tarmac, performing routine maintenance checks, diagnosing mechanical issues, and performing repairs as needed.

 General Aviation Mechanic